KanuHuz/Cypress-and-Percy-Automation-Framework/README.md

 #  Pre-requirements
 To install the project dependencies and run the automated tests, you need to have [Node.js](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed on your computer.
+Keep in mind this repo does not include the node_modules folder.

 > The following versions of the above-mentioned packages were used during the development of this project (node v18.12.1 and npm 9.2.0.)